MKastek/GCP-ACE-exam/exam-notes.md

 ### Apigee API platform
 The Apigee API platform provides policy-based rate-limiting and routing services to help accommodate spikes in traffic.
 It also providdes OAuth 2.0 and SAML authentication.

-### Cloud Firestore
-Cloud Firestore is a mobile database service that can synchronize data between mobile devices and centralized storage.

 ### Tunnels
 Tunnels are the network components that are configured to ensure traffic between VPN endpoints is encrypted.
 Tunnels create a secure, encrypted  connection between the endpoints, protecting the data being transmitted.